Donghu Kim

 To allow the network to continually adapt and generalize, we introduce Hare and Tortoise architecture, inspired by the complementary learning system of the human brain.

-Template based on Jon Barron's website.
+Template based on Hojoon Lee's website.